The iPhone 6 Plus shipped with iOS 8, which brought with it various enhancements and improvements, as well as some new apps and features.

 Then came iOS 10, bringing a user interface overhaul atop of a whole host of changes.
 You'll find rich lock screen notifications, a new raise-to-wake feature, and third-party integration with Siri, among other things.

-There are so many little details packed into the new software that we've dedicated an entire guide to it.
+There are so many little details packed into the software that we've dedicated an entire guide to it.
 Check it out at the link above.

 Since the iPhone 6 Plus launched, we've seen some really good things happening on Apple's iOS platform.
 Much needed improvements, like Apple Maps now being able to tell you what restaurants, shops and other sights are nearby, and offers public transport directions in numerous cities.